Bullying can make us feel unsafe and unhappy. It stops us from being who we want to be, and can make it hard to learn and be with other people.

 - confused about why this is happening to you

-It's awful to feel this way, but it is not hopeless and there are things you can do.
+It's awful to feel this way but it is not hopeless.
 You don't have to feel like this.

 I've been called a bully